- A bachelor’s degree from an accredited college or university.

 - Two letters of recommendation (completed by supervisors).

 - Two NEIU Disposition Assessments (completed by supervisors).

 - Successful completion of a written exam provided by the department.

 - Completion of a successful teaching OR school support personnel portfolio.

 - In-person interview.

 How to Apply to the Program

 If you would like to be admitted to the program, begin by completing an application for and obtaining Northeastern Illinois University’s graduate student-at-large (SAL) designated status.
-This status allows you to enroll in up to three courses without full admission to the Graduate College.
-Students admitted as a SAL then take the program’s first introductory course, LEAD 424 (Introduction to Evaluation of Certified and Support Staff), and complete the graduate program application with the assistance of the course professor.
-The SAL application is available here.
+This status allows you to enroll in up to three courses without full admission to the College of Graduate Studies and Research.
+Students admitted as an SAL then take the program’s first introductory course, LEAD 424 (Introduction to Evaluation of Certified and Support Staff), and complete the graduate program application with the assistance of the course professor.
+The Download the SAL application.